andrewgcx71/cs61b-sp18/3.Projects/proj3/README.md

 ------------

 -----------------------------------------------------------------------------------------------
-This project is based on Google map, click on [Project 3](https://sp18.datastructur.es/materials/proj/proj3/proj3).
+This project is based on Google map, click on [Course Website](https://sp18.datastructur.es/materials/proj/proj3/proj3).
 -----------------------------------------------------------------------------------------------
 It will be slow.